Star Larvae Hypothesis

 compose the language of the science of complexity

 This discipline cuts a wide swath, as it tries to account for every sort

 of complex system, from biological cells

-and planetary biospheres, to social and economic trends, to
+to social and economic trends, to

 galaxies and beyond.
 Disregarding the categorical boundary that normally